GLM-4.7 Open Source: The $3 Chinese Model That Just Beat Claude at Coding

 If you’ve been following AI news this year, this feels familiar.
 In January, DeepSeek released a model that matched Western competitors at a fraction of the cost, briefly wiping half a trillion dollars off Nvidia’s valuation.

-For developers, this is genuinely good news.
+For developers, this is good news.
 More competition means better tools at lower prices.
 Open weights mean you can run models locally, keeping your code private and avoiding API costs entirely.

 For the big AI labs?
 This is another reminder that the moat they thought they had might not be as deep as they assumed.
 When a model built for $3/month can beat your $200/month offering on key benchmarks, your pricing strategy needs a rethink.